 Before my industry career, I graduated from UC Berkeley with a triple major in computer science, mathematics, and statistics.
 I then went to grad school at Georgia Tech and graduated with a PhD in bioinformatics.
 My undergraduate research work was at Lawrence Berkeley Lab with Inna Dubchak and Mike Brudno.
 Together with Mike’s advisor Serafim Batzoglou, we created the first global multiple genome alignment of multiple large eukaryotic genomes.
 My graduate advisor was Joshua Weitz, and my thesis title was Algorithm development for next generation sequencing-based metagenome analysis.
 You can read more exciting details in my CV.
 But a lot of what I learned during my time in grad school, I actually learned at Black Knight Martial Arts.

-A few notable state of the art infrastructure projects that I implemented include an LXC-based cloud PaaS virtualization service which continues to power millions of jobs and Docker apps on the DNAnexus Titan platform; an independent implementation of SAML, OAuth2/OIDC, and their underlying technologies for single sign-on applications; an AWS IAM-based symbolic RBAC PDP service; and multiple API designs, CLI tools, and developer productivity tools for a variety of products.
+A few notable infrastructure projects that I implemented include an LXC-based cloud PaaS virtualization service which continues to power millions of jobs and Docker apps on the DNAnexus Titan platform; an independent implementation of SAML, OAuth2/OIDC, and their underlying technologies for single sign-on applications; an AWS IAM-based symbolic RBAC PDP service; and multiple API designs, CLI tools, and developer productivity tools for a variety of products.
 On the science side, I have mostly been involved in integration and tuning of existing genomics and machine learning software written by people smarter than me, but you can see some of my concrete contributions on my GitHub and Google Scholar profiles.

 I live in San Francisco.
 In my spare time I do a lot of the usual suspect activities such as biking, running, photography, and selecting the proper power tools for home improvement.